Passions of Desire

 “It is not the possessions but the desires of mankind which require to be equalized.” — Aristotle

 “Now how do the concupiscible passions operate?
 The movements of the human appetite are forces of attraction.
 The concupiscible passions relate to a good or evil considered absolutely.
-Any time you feel the desire to eat a pint of Cherry Garcia ice cream, commit adultery, avoid confessing your sins, or hate your boss, your concupiscible passions are stirring.” — Dr. Taylor Marshall
+Any time you feel the desire to eat a pint Cherry Garcia ice cream, commit adultery, avoid confessing your sins, or hate your boss, your concupiscible passions are stirring.” — Dr. Taylor Marshall

 “I count him braver who overcomes his desires than him who conquers his enemies; for the hardest victory is over self.” — Aristotle